How can we support indigenous people’s sustainable hunt in the Arctic?

 On Wednesday 29 November MEP Jørn Dohrmann hosted the event entiteld: How can we support indigenous people’s sustainable hunt in the Arctic?
 The initiative of a QR Code for Seal Skin in the European Parliament.

-In 2009, the European Parliament and the Council adopted Regulation (EC) No 1007/2009 banning the trade in seal products in the European Union.
+In 2009, the European Parliament and the Council adopted a regulation on banning the trade in seal products in the European Union.
 The seal hunt is however part of the socio-economy, culture and identity of the Inuit and other indigenous communities and it contributes greatly to their subsistence and development.
-For this reason the Regulation provides for an Inuit exception , which allows the placing on the Union market of seal products, which result from hunts traditionally conducted by Inuit and other indigenous communities.
+For this reason the Regulation provides for an Inuit exemption, which allows the placing on the Union market of seal products, which result from hunts traditionally conducted by Inuit and other indigenous communities.
 Two years ago, the European Parliament debated further the trade in seal products and the conditions for the placing on the market.
 The conditions contain further restriction, which have not helped the decreasing trade on seal product originated from Inuit hunting to the market in the EU.
 As a result, a new QR-Code for seal products has been developed by stakeholders.
 The code will be able to effectively indicate that the seal product originates from Inuit hunting and complies with the conditions for the placing on the market in the EU.
 This event gathered policy-makers, members of the indigenous community, industry, NGOs and stakeholders to exchange views on the QR Code information initiative.